ultramozg/learning_terraform/README.md

 #### 04 section
  - The 4th section covers `AWS codedeploy` and how it's works, here link to the [tutorial](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress-launch-instance.html)

+#### 05 section
+ - The 5th section coverts how to provision a k8s cluster iniside Azure

 #### TIPS

 To run terraform within `AWS` cloud provider, use something like this